Non-Fermi liquid induced by Bose metal with protected subsystem symmetries

 After analytic continuation, the total fermion self-energy in real frequency, $\Sigma_{\text{tot}}(\omega)\equiv\Sigma_{\text{small}}(\omega)+\Sigma_{\text{large}}(\omega)$, is obtained.
 The real part of this fermion self-energy is

-The leading contribution, $\omega\ln\omega$, comes from the small momentum transfer process within the same patch.
-It implies that the same renormalization group fixed point obtained earlier for the single patch model would describe the low energy properties of this non-Fermi liquid state.
+The leading contribution, $\omega\ln\omega$, comes from the small momentum transfer process within the same area.
+It implies that the same renormalization group fixed point obtained earlier for the model with a single low-energy mode would describe the low energy properties of this non-Fermi liquid state.

 On the other hand, the imaginary part of the total fermion self-energy is given by